PrinceStarLord/Forwardbot-Clone/README.md

 - `restart` - to restart the bot
 - `/resetall` - to reset unlink all other users / bot
 - `/broadcast` - send bulk message to all users who ever have started the bot
-- `/help` - get help about other commands

 ## Support